Potential drawbacks and alternative drainage solutions

 Unfortunately, this fact oftentimes is overlooked.
 Properly constructed, french drains will work well to transmit water from the pipe to the exit of the pipe; however, they are not very efficient in dewatering poorly drained soils.
 Adequate fall means at least 2 ft lower per 100 ft of pipe or 0.25 in. per foot of slope.
 In many cases, inadequate slope to drain the area is the original problem that usage of a french drain aims to solve.

-Once a 4-in. drain pipe is placed underground, it should be covered with 2 in. of soil and attempts should be made to have ample slope to drain the pipe.
+Once a 4-in. water drain pipe is placed underground, it should be covered with 2 in. of soil and attempts should be made to have ample slope to drain the pipe.
 If these conditions are not met, it would be better to allow the water to drain across the surface.
 For these reasons alone, a french drain, and even a pipeless French drain, can require a lot of effort with minimal effectiveness to avoid French drain mistakes.

 In much the same manner, rainfall sticks to itself and to the surface of soil, gravel, sand or whatever other surface with which it comes into contact.
 Water would rather stick to something than simply fill a void.
 Thus, water usually sticks to the gravel in a French drain rather than filling the voids.